Additional

 Synced from github.com/CoWork-OS/CoWork-OS/docs

-Mission Control is a centralized agent orchestration and monitoring dashboard.
-It provides the main cockpit for managing agents, tracking tasks across a Kanban board, monitoring real-time activity, and overseeing team-based collaboration.
+Mission Control is a centralized, GUI-first agent orchestration and monitoring dashboard.
+It provides the main cockpit for managing many agents, tracking board work, monitoring the global runtime queue, reviewing approvals, and overseeing team-based collaboration without reducing agent operations to terminal output.

 Heartbeat v3 is the default background automation model exposed here.
 Mission Control should be read as pulse/defer/dispatch truth, not as a wake-queue monitor.
-It also surfaces the Core Harness that learns from runtime traces.
-See Heartbeat v3 and Core Automation for the runtime model.
+Mission Control also surfaces the Core Harness and should eventually surface Dreaming runs/candidates as the reviewable memory-curation lane.
+See Heartbeat v3, Dreaming, and Core Automation for the runtime model.

 Access it from Settings > Mission Control.
 For company-ops workflows, you can also jump into it directly from Settings > Companies with the selected company preloaded.